-If you have recently had a baby, please complete our online survey here to have YOUR voice heard: Reading, Wokingham & West Berks Maternity Voices Online Survey
+Please complete our online survey here to have YOUR voice heard: Reading Maternity Voices Online Survey (takes 6 mins).

 Reading Maternity Voices (MSLC) is a committee or team of service users, service user representatives, midwives, doctors and commissioners.
 We work together to review and contribute to the development of local maternity services.
 We’re an independent body, reporting to the local Federation of GP Commissioning Groups that commissions maternity services.